-The member(s) of the Executive Committee eligible for the LTIP received in 2023 variable long-term remuneration of 127,642.91 EUR for the achievement of the performance targets over the financial years 2020, 2021 and 2022.
+One member of the Executive Committee eligible for the LTIP received in 2024 variable long-term remuneration of 132,207.63 EUR for the achievement of the performance targets over the financial years 2021, 2022 and 2023.
+As from the year 2024, in accordance with the amended Remuneration Policy, this member of the Executive Committee has participated in the same variable long-term remuneration plan as the other Executive Committee members.